 Overview

 AI agents often interact with diverse and unrelated sets of information.
 Environments provide a clean way to separate these contexts, ensuring that data from one use case or project does not interfere with another.
-This is especially useful when:
+This is especially useful when:- Domain-Specific Knowledge Graphs: Separate financial data from customer support conversations

 Key Characteristics

-- Isolation: Sources stored in one environment are not accessible from another.
-This guarantees clean separation of information.
+- Data Isolation: Sources stored in one environment are not accessible from another, guaranteeing clean separation of information

-- Scoped Queries: All graph operations and queries are performed within the context of a specific environment.
+- Scoped Operations: All search, extraction, and graph operations are performed within the context of a specific environment

 Structure